bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 	Without being prescriptive, any IDE should be used as long as it supports usage of SonarLint and other tools we might use.
 Having said that, the IDEs of choice are **Spring Tool Suite, Eclipse and IntellijIDEA**
 	SonarLint must be installed and (if not infeasible) connected to the centralisded Consnet SonarQube server for rules
 - Static Code Analysis
 **SonarQube** is the defacto standard for static code analyses for SAP Commerce.
 A centralised server exists at Consnet .
 Therefore, a sonarqube project should be set up for any commecerce project.
-This allows for adherence to good coding practices and will help preempt technical checks performed by SAP
+This is mandatory as it preempts techinical checks  or Cloud Readiness Checks(CRC) performed by SAP

 - Continuous Integration and Deployment
 The defacto standard CI tool for our projects is **Jenkins**.
 For all projects, with the exception of cloud implementations - at the moment, all project must have a CI environment setup to manage builds and deployments.
 A guide for this will also be prepared to provide directed guidance.